 While all of the methods have the potential to correctly predict species coexistence, some of the methods have major drawbacks that are relevant for empirical work.
 We then offer some guidance for empiricists to determine which method(s) are most appropriate for their study system, experimental approach, and goals.
-Finally, we list some cautions when using these methods.